 The wiring itself is quite something.
 It supports a 56KΩ resistor for seamless conductivity and a smooth charge, helping to protect your devices from the potential of damage during current discharge.
 It also means this capable is capable of being used in a wide variety of applications, including some devices that require specialized cables.

-The UGREEN USB-C 90 Degree Charging Cable is ideal for connecting up with the Samsung S9, LG V30, Google Pixel 3, and just about any other USB-C device that you can name.
+The UGREEN USB-C 90-degree cable is ideal for connecting up with the Samsung S9, LG V30, Google Pixel 3, and just about any other USB-C device that you can name.
 That includes even power hungry batteries, like those found within DSLR cameras and laptops.

 You’ll find devices like cameras among this list because the maximum output of this cable is 3A, providing some of the fastest battery charging that money can buy.
 It’s also how the cable can support Quick Charge 2.0 and 3.0, allowing you to completely charge a phone like the Samsung S9 within about an hour and a half.